 From Egg to Lap Turkey

 It takes turkey eggs 28 days to hatch, and everything went well for the first two weeks.
 After that, every couple of days I started noticing that an egg would disappear or get cracked in the nest.
-A couple of times I saw the broody turkey leaving the nest with a cracked egg in her beak, and my best guess is that when she would accidentally crack an egg while incubating it she would carry it out of the nest to avoid it breaking and contaminating the nest.
-By the time hatching day rolled around she was down to 10 eggs.
-We put a small camera in the corner of the coop so that we could see how the hatching went from inside the house without disturbing her.
-By the day after the date the eggs were due to hatch, I could see that things were not going that well.
+A couple of times I saw the broody turkey leaving the nest with a cracked egg in her beak.
+My best guess is that she would accidentally crack an egg while incubating, and then she would carry it out of the nest to avoid it breaking and contaminating the nest.
+By the time hatching day arrived she was down to 10 eggs.
+We put a small camera in the corner of the coop that live streamed to our TV in the house so that we could see how things were going from inside the house without disturbing her.
+By the day after the date the eggs were due to hatch, I could see that things were not going well.
 It looked like she only had two poults under her, and I could see a lot of unhatched eggs.
 By two days after the hatch date I could see that she had moved off of the nest.
 I went into the coop to check the unhatched eggs.
-I could tell that most of them were either not fertilized or had stopped developing, but one egg was barely pipped (meaning there was a small opening in the shell, and the poult was starting to hatch).
+I could see that most of them were either not fertilized or had stopped developing, but one egg was barely pipped (meaning there was a small opening in the shell, and the poult was starting to hatch).
 I put the pipped egg back under her and continued to watch her on the coop camera for the next couple of hours.
 She kept leaving the pipped egg, even after my repeated efforts to put it back under her.
-I knew I had to do something because it was likely that the poult wouldn't survive if it wasn't able to hatch safely under momma, where her feathers help to maintain the proper humidity for hatching and the proper temperature for keeping the newly hatched poult warm while it dries off and rests from the hard work of hatching.
+I knew I had to do something because it was likely that the poult wouldn't survive if it wasn't able to hatch safely under momma, where momma's feathers help to maintain the proper humidity for hatching and the proper temperature for keeping the newly hatched poult warm while it dries off and rests from the hard work of hatching.
 I went back outside to retrieve the egg, and I saw that a second egg was also barely starting to hatch.
 I brought both eggs inside the house.

 If I had an incubator I would have put the eggs in the incubator, where the proper humidity and temperature could be maintained and they could hatch naturally which would be the safest thing to do.
 But since I don't have an incubator, and the eggs both had started to hatch and the membranes were starting to dry out (meaning that the poults could easily get shrink-wrapped and would then be unable to break through the membrane), I very gently started chipping away small pieces of eggshell with my finger to help the poults hatch.
 The first one that I helped to hatch I did not have a good feeling about.
 There was some unabsorbed yolk sac and more blood than there should have been at the umbilical cord attachment location than there would be if the poult was fully developed.
 The poult seemed very weak and was very quiet.
 I set up a brooder to keep her warm, and I went to work on the next one.
 The second poult that I helped to hatch was much stronger and was peeping almost constantly throughout the approximately 15 minutes that I took to slowly help her hatch.
 I put her in the brooder with her sibling to rest and dry off.
 I spent the next few days watching them almost constantly.
 They became known as Sleepy and Peppy.
 I do want to emphasize that helping chicks and poults hatch is not something to be taken lightly.
 It may not have a good outcome, and there may also be a reason that sadly some chicks and poults perhaps were not meant to hatch.
 But as I said, I felt that I needed to help these little ones, and I did my best to help them hatch slowly and carefully.